thebitcave/configurator-styles-for-photoshop-cs6/README.md

 ## Reference and Documentation

-Documentation on how to use the styles can be found [on my website](http://thebitcave.com/2013/04/18/photoshop-cs6-styles-for-configurator-documentation/).
+Documentation on how to use the styles can be found [on GitHub pages](http://marcosecchi.github.io/configurator_ps_cs6_styles/).